 Well, that is until one boy showed his video about how to play a saxophone.
 He did a great job according to my son.
 That is until the saxophone lesson segued into, shall we say, mom and dad mature video content.

 Now that’s a teacher moment.
 She closed down the video in a hurry, but do you think anyone raved about the sax performance?

 TEACHER RULE #1 – NEVER show a video, play a song, or let students research on the internet without fully previewing the material in advance.
 NEVER!!

-So what does this have to do with the R for Religion in GRAPES?
+So what does this have to do with teaching the religions of ancient cultures?